 Our goal of sustainable business is linked to the development of Africa.
 In this context, sustainable business means not only delivering goods, but also increasing local employment and help them lay the foundation of their own business so that each country can be more independent.

-Now that a certain level of economy is reached worldwide, it is important for each society to take social actions considering the balance of the worlds’needs and contribute to each issue facing us.
+Now that the certain level of economy is reached, it is important for each society to take social actions considering the balance of the worlds’ needs and contribute to each issue in front of us.

 We would like to create as many happy businesses as possible where people of different races can deepen their understanding of each other and find motivation and fulfillment in their work by contributing on issue solving.

-TUMIQUI's philosophy is to find a right solution in West Africa and accumulate various ideas and technologies based on electricity and communications.
+TUMIQUI's philosophy is to find the right solution in West Africa and accumulate various ideas and technologies based on electricity and communications.